 Section 4 – Which ISO and when?

 ISO 100-200: Your photos will have the most detail and the best quality; great for shooting in daylight as there is no need to boost the ISO any higher.
-Shooting at 1600 in bright conditions would be a waste as easily avoidable grainy results would be achieved.
+Shooting at 1600 in bright conditions would be a waste as this will result in the presence of easily avoidable grain.

 ISO 1600-3200: Again, event photographers will use this range for live gigs, but it’s also used in extreme low light conditions where using a tripod is not an option.
-ISO 3200 is the highest I tend to push my camera as i’m not a fan of digital noise (grain).
+ISO 3200 is the highest I tend to push my camera to as I’m not a fan of digital noise (grain).

 ISO 3200+: This range is reserved for extra low light conditions and artistic effect as, with most cameras, it’s impossible to avoid a grainy result in this range.

 CLICK HERE if you want to capture breathtaking images, without the frustration of a complicated camera.

 It's my training video that will walk you how to use your camera's functions in just 10 minutes - for free!

 I also offer video courses and ebooks covering the following subjects: